Diseases & Conditions

-Unrelenting pain may be a sign of Complex Regional Pain Syndrome (Reflex Sympathetic Dystrophy) which must be treated aggressively with medication or nerve blocks.
+Unrelenting pain may be a sign of complex regional pain syndrome (reflex sympathetic dystrophy) which must be treated aggressively with medication or nerve blocks.
 Notify your doctor if you have extreme pain that does not become less severe with medication.

 Rehabilitation and Return to Activity

 Most people do return to all their former activities after a distal radius fracture.
 The nature of the injury, the kind of treatment received, and the body's response to the treatment all have an impact.
 In some cases, you can experience permanent limitaitons in function after such injuries.

 Almost all patients will have some stiffness in the wrist.
 This will generally lessen in the month or two after the cast is taken off or after surgery, and continue to improve for at least 2 years.
 If your doctor thinks it is needed, you will start physical therapy within a few days to weeks after surgery, or right after the last cast is taken off.